dotnet/source-build/Documentation/pre-built-detection.md

 WIP

-## Identifying used pre-builds
+## Identifying used pre-builts

-By default, when source-build logic was first introduced to the repository, all pre-builds were allowed.
+By default, when source-build logic was first introduced to the repository, all pre-builts were allowed.
-This was accomplished by instructing pre-build detection logic to not fail the build for any found pre-builds via a dedicated glob rule.
+This was accomplished by instructing pre-built detection logic to not fail the build for any found pre-builts via a dedicated glob rule.
 The rule itself can be found in the `./eng/SourceBuildPrebuildBaseline.xml` file.

-Nevertheless, pre-build detection compiles a report of pre-build usage regardless of any rules set.
+Nevertheless, pre-built detection compiles a report of pre-built usage regardless of any rules set.
 To receive the afore-mentioned report, the repository must be source-build first.
 This can be done via the following command: